Rubber Roof Installation – the best roofing system is a Two Ply Torch Down Rubber Roof

 Tar and Gravel Roof – Ready for a Rubber Roof

-This is what a Tar and Gravel Roof used to look like.
+The picture shows what the Tar and Gravel Roof used to look like before we installed a rubber roof.
 After removing bigger stones and all kinds of debris, we raked the gravel to get it evenly spread over the roof.
 After, the preparation, we then install a fiber base sheet directly over the gravel.

 Installing a Rubber Roof

 This image shows where we are busy installing a Rubber Roof over a Tar and Gravel Roof.
 The process is a fiberglass asphalt base over the gravel, then a self-adhering modified bitumen base sheet to the fiberglass paper.
 After that, a Torch down rubber roof gets fused to the base.